 COURSE DESCRIPTION: 4 credit hrs.
-This survey course introduces students to the biological principles common to all organisms, including the chemistry of life, cell biology, metabolism, heredity, and evolution through classroom lecture and laboratory activities.
+This survey course introduces students to the biological principles common to all organisms, including evolution, biodiversity, ecology and comparative

 Course Prerequisite: Minimum of 21 or better on Math ACT, $or \ge C$ in MTH 121 or a higher math course.
+A grade of C or better is recommended from BSC-120.
 The course is intended for biology majors and pre-professional students, and will be taught at a level appropriate for these goals, meaning that it is heavily conceptual but reliant on underlying detail.

-Course Outcomes Opportunities to Practice Course Outcome Course Outcome Assessment(s) Articulate and describe the basic biological principles common to all organisms In-class discussions and laboratory exercises Examinations and quizzes Discuss and use the scientific approach to solve problems within the field of biology In-class discussions and laboratory experiments Examinations, quizzes and laboratory reports Read and analyze charts, graphs, and tables conveying scientific information In-class discussions and laboratory exercises and experiments Examinations, quizzes and laboratory reports Collect, interpret, present and discuss scientific data Laboratory experiments Formal written laboratory report
+Course Outcomes Opportunities to Practice Course Outcome

+Course Outcome Assessment(s)

+Articulate and In-class discussions and Examinations and quizzes

+describe the basic laboratory exercises

+biological

+principles common

+to all organisms

+Discuss and use the In-class discussions and Examinations, quizzes and

+scientific approach laboratory experiments laboratory reports

+to solve problems

+within the field of

+biology

+Read and analyze In-class discussions and Examinations, quizzes and

+charts, graphs, and laboratory exercises and laboratory reports

+tables conveying experiments

+scientific

+information

+Collect, interpret, Laboratory experiments Formal written laboratory

+present and discuss report

+scientific data